-When you go through a contentious divorce that involves children, sticking to a regular visitation schedule can prove difficult at times.
+When you go through a contentious Carlsbad divorce that involves children, sticking to a regular visitation schedule can prove difficult at times.
 If your ex still harbors feelings towards you, or wants to hurt you for any reason, they may try to put the children in the middle by refusing visitation.
+Just in case a tragedy occurs to your ex, it is a good idea to have an emergency response plan in place.
 They may also be consistently late dropping the children off to you, making it difficult for you to maintain any kind of normal schedule with your kids.
 When you and your former partner are struggling with the child custody arrangement and your children aren’t returned to you on time, there are several legal actions you can take.

 Go to the Police with the Court Order

 When you have a visitation schedule that clearly outlines it is your visitation time with the children, you can bring the court order to the police station.
 You will need to provide contact information to the police regarding the parent who is keeping your children from you.
 While you may not want to get the police involved in the lives of your children, this may be the only recourse you have to get your children in your care during your rightful visitation schedule.

 If you don’t want the police involved in your custody battle with your ex, you can also file an Order to Show Cause because of the interference with your custodial rights.
 In some family courts, interfering with your visitation is a criminal act and there are number of sanctions that can be placed on your ex for holding the children from you against the visitation schedule.
 If you show that your ex kept the children from you against the visitation schedule, you may be awarded make-up time with the children, or the court can even consider a full change of primary residential custody.

 How an Ex Can Try to Defend Their Actions